The Wonderful World of the Brothers Grimm: Home media

 MGM/UA Home Video released the film on VHS and LaserDisc in the U.S. in 1989 and 1992, respectively, and on LaserDisc in Japan in 1997.
 Since then, other than a bootleg Italian DVD from a low quality source, there were no further releases on home media for many years.

-David Strohmeier announced a current restoration of this film, in collaboration with Warner Bros. (current owners of the pre-1986 MGM library via Turner Entertainment) and Cinerama, Inc. Work began in November 2019.
+David Strohmeier announced a current restoration of this film, in collaboration with Warner Bros. (current owners of the pre-1986 MGM library via Turner Entertainment Co.) and Cinerama, Inc. Work began in November 2019.
 All the damaged elements were repaired and Strohmeier reports the resulting film looks like it was filmed yesterday.
 Restoration credit is shown over the exit music.
 The restoration was shown at the Museum of Modern Art on 23 January 2022.
 Warner Archive released the film on Blu-ray on 29 March 2022 in a deluxe 2-disc special edition containing both Smilebox and letterbox versions (like the How the West Was Won Blu-ray).

-In addition, the film is also made available for streaming online on Fox Corporation-owned AVOD service Tubi.
+In addition, the film is also made available for streaming online on Fox Corporation-owned AVOD/FAST service Tubi and Plex.